Learning to Disagree

 If you are unable to attend class on a given day (or you are unprepared but would still like to attend class), you will need to email your teaching assistant in advance of class.
 Emailing your teaching assistant in advance of class will result in being marked for one absence (and if you are in attendance, I won’t call on you).
 Absent extenuating circumstances, failing to email in advance of a class for which you are absent or in which you demonstrate a clear lack of preparedness will result in being marked for two absences.
 You may have up to four absences for any reason.
 (This means four absences with advance notice to me, two unexcused absences, or some combination of these.)
 In most cases, exceeding four absences will adversely affect your final grade.

-Your course grade will be based on analysis papers (20%), an in-class mid-term essay exam (35%), an in-class final essay exam (40%), and class participation (5%).
+Your course grade will be based on reflections papers (20%), in-class exams (60%), interviews (15%), and class participation (5%).
 Be sure to my writing guidelines for any written submissions.
-[REVIEW GRADING COMPONENTS]

-• [DESCRIBE] Reflections are due by 5pm CT on Thursday.
+• You will write brief reflections for your discussion sections.
+These are due by 5pm CT on Thursday.

 • The class participation component of your grade is based on instructor and teaching assistant evaluations of your interactions, preparedness, and thoughtfulness.
 That evaluation includes attendance, promptness, and active participation.
 In addition to the component of your grade based on you the participation in your weekly discussion sections, I may make slight adjustments upward or downward for class participation.
 Distraction or inattentiveness due to online engagement may lower your course grade.